The convex hull of random points on the boundary of a simple polytope: Introduction and statement of results

 Intuitively, the difference volume for a random polytope whose vertices are chosen from the boundary should be smaller than the one whose vertices are chosen from the body.
-Our result confirms this.
+Our result confirms this for $N$ sufficiently large.
 The first one is of the order $N^{-\frac{n}{n-1}}$ compared to $N^{-1} (\ln N)^{n-1}$.
-It is well known that for uniform random polytopes in the interior of a convex set the missed volume is minimized for the ball \cite{Bl2, Gr1, Gr2}, a smooth convex set, and -- in the planar case -- maximized by a triangle \cite{Bl2, DL, Gi} or more generally by polytopes \cite{BL}.
+It is well known that for uniform random polytopes in the interior of a convex set the expected missed volume is minimized for the ball for $N$ large \cite{Bl2, Gr1, Gr2}, a smooth convex set, and -- in the planar case -- maximized by a triangle \cite{Bl2, DL, Gi} or more generally by polytopes \cite{BL}.
 Hence one should also compare the result of Theorem \ref{th:Vol} to the result of choosing random points on the boundary of a smooth convex set.
 This clearly leads to a random polytope with $N$ vertices.
 And by results of Sch\"utt and Werner \cite{SW5}, see also Reitzner \cite{Re4}, the expected volume difference is of order $N^{- \frac 2{n-1}}$ which is smaller as the order in \eqref{eq:EVi} as is to be expected, but also surprisingly much bigger than the order $N^{- \frac {n}{n-1}} $ occurring in Theorem \ref{th:Vol}.

 We give a simple argument that shows that the volume difference between the cube and a random polytope is at least of the order $N^{-\frac{n}{n-1}}$.
+We denote by $e_1, \dots, e_n$ the unit vectors of the standard orthonormal basis in $\mathbb{R}^n$.
 We consider the cube $C^{n}=[0,1]^{n}$ and the subset of the boundary